-- 3. The Council has a responsibility to protect the public purse through proper administration and control of the public funds and assets to which it has been entrusted.
-Fraud costs the public sector an estimated £50.2 billion annually, and of this total, £8.8bn is specifically in local government (Annual Fraud Indicator 2023). - 4.
-A Counter-Fraud and Corruption Strategy was introduced and approved by Cabinet in July 2019 to co-ordinate the counter-fraud policy framework and outline the strategic approach to tackling fraud across the organisation.
+- 2. The Council has a responsibility to protect the public purse through proper administration and control of the public funds and assets to which it has been entrusted.
+Fraud costs the public sector an estimated £50.2 billion annually, and of this total, £8.8bn is specifically in local government (Annual Fraud Indicator 2023 researched and published by Crowe, Peters & Peters and University of Portsmouth). - A Counter-Fraud and Corruption Strategy was introduced and approved by Cabinet in July 2019 to co-ordinate the counter-fraud policy framework and outline the strategic approach to tackling fraud across the organisation.
 The existing Strategy has introduced: - Mandatory fraud awareness training across the organisation, delivered through a combination of face-to-face and eLearning sessions to approaching seven thousand people (officers, headteachers and school governors). - Annual participation in International Fraud Awareness Week, to develop and maintain the alertness and maturity of all staff in key areas of risk by providing practical information, advice, supporting resources and relevant contact details for further assistance.
-Topics have included personal interests & secondary employment, managing conflicts of interest, procurement fraud, mandate fraud and staying vigilant to attempts to defraud the Council with reference to social engineering.
+Topics have included personal interests & secondary employment, managing conflicts of interest, procurement fraud, mandate fraud and staying vigilant to attempts to defraud the Council with reference to social engineering. - 4.
+The Counter-Fraud and Corruption Strategy has been reviewed, renamed to add the word 'bribery' to the title, and refreshed, to support the Council to develop and maintain a culture in which fraud, bribery and corruption are understood across the organisation as unacceptable, for which firm action is and will be taken to prevent and detect fraud loss, bring fraudsters to account quickly and efficiently, and to recover any losses.
+Alongside the review and refresh of the Strategy, a suite of operational counter-fraud documents have been reviewed to which incremental updates have also been made.

-- 5. The Counter-Fraud and Corruption Strategy has been reviewed, renamed to add the word 'bribery' to the title, and refreshed, to support the Council to develop and maintain a culture in which fraud, bribery and corruption are understood across the organisation as unacceptable, for which firm action is and will be taken to prevent and detect fraud loss, bring fraudsters to account quickly and efficiently, and to recover any losses.
-Alongside the review and refresh of the Strategy, a suite of operational counter-fraud documents have been reviewed to which incremental updates have also been made. - 6.
-Arrangements have been made to discuss proposed updates with the Council's Trade Unions in November 2023, and all documents have been supported by Single Impact Assessments (appended to this report) with the engagement of the Council's Equalities Team and Bilingual Cardiff.
-Any commentary and guidance received through these processes to date has been taken into account in the draft documents appended to this report.
+5. The Governance and Audit Committee considered the updated Strategy and operational documents in its meeting of 28 November 2023.
+All proposed updates have also been discussed and considered with the Council's Trade Unions in November 2023, and all documents have been supported by Single Impact Assessments (appended to this report) with the engagement of the Council's Equalities Team and Bilingual Cardiff.
+Any commentary and guidance received through these processes has been taken into account in the draft documents appended to this report.